-Legal Environment Management
+Management

-- 3. Those granted Alternate Admissions will be assigned to Tier II, with specific courses to be taken at the beginning of the program, all of which must be completed with a "B" or better. - C. Probationary Admission to the MBA programs (Tier III) will be granted to applicants satisfying the following: - All general requirements for admission to graduate studies, including: Baccalaureate degree with a GPA of 2.0-2.49, Official transcripts of all undergraduate and graduate work, An evaluation by the graduate program advisor, Completed application with a writing sample, and A score of 450 or higher on the Graduate Management Aptitude Test (GMAT). - Common Professional Components (CPCs); an adequate foundation in: Accounting I & II Management Information Systems Economics (Macro and Micro) Statistics and Quantitative techniques Finance Global Environment Marketing Legal Environment Management - 3.
-A score of 450 or higher on the Graduate Management Aptitude Test (GMAT) is required before beginning the first semester in the program. - 4.
-Those granted Probationary Admission will be assigned to Tier III, with specific courses to be taken at the beginning of the program, all of which must be completed with a "B" or better. - D. As a general rule, applicants with an earned baccalaureate degree with an overall GPA less than 2.0 will not be admitted.
+- 3. Those granted Alternate Admissions will be assigned to Tier II, with specific courses to be taken at the beginning of the program, all of which must be completed with a "B" or better. - C. Probationary Admission to the MBA programs (Tier III) will be granted to applicants satisfying the following: - 1.
+All general requirements for admission to graduate studies, including: Baccalaureate degree with a GPA of 2.0-2.49,

+Official transcripts of all undergraduate and graduate work,

+Completed application with a writing sample,

+A score of 450 or higher on the Graduate Management Aptitude Test (GMAT), and